My Cross Country Ski Training

 Wheee!
 Here we go with cross country ski specificity.
 This means that my workouts will involve activities that are as much like cross country skiing as possible, from now until the snow flies.
 This week features some interesting workouts for moose hoofing intervals and roller skiing, as I turn my attention toward preparation for ski racing this coming winter.

 About the photo: I'm moose hoofing along the trail after after Wednesday's intensity workout.
 Don't ask me why it's called moose hoofing, but it felt great to mimic ski striding and bounce my way up the hills!
-And the circle photo is the Me I'm working toward.
+And the circle photo is the Me that I am working toward being, when it's time for ski racing again.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.